aitsuillinois/repository-naming/README.md

 Repository names should be use *lower case* letters and be delimited by *dashes*

 ***
-### Append 'archived-' as prefix for archived/decommissioned repositories
+### Prefix 'archived-' as prefix for archived/decommissioned repositories
 Example: **archived-proj-xyz**

 ***